PatzEdi/InfinityCoins/README.md

 # InfinityCoins
- Generative GAN (Conditional Generative Adversarial Network) to generate images of mixed world coins.
+ A scratch GAN (Generative Adversarial Network) to generate images of mixed world coins using PyTorch

 # User Notice: